LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Conversation Rollover‏/rollover-overview.md

 ## Conversation Rollover Use Case

-**Use Case: A conversation belongs to Owner A...but is answered by Handler Z. **
+### Use Case: A conversation belongs to Owner A, but is answered by Handler Z

 #### Owner Account — Agent
 The conversation is answered by the Handler account.
 Therefore, there will be no visibility of the conversation in the Owner account to the agent, and it will not be in the queue or My Conversations section of the account.